chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 * **The risk mitigation parameters can be understood as ways to make the execution fail.
 If the parameters are riskier, it will be easier to execute the swap.
 Conservative parameters make the swap more difficult to execute.**
 * **Finding the right balance of parameters is important, and this balance will differ depending on the specific goals of the swap, along with external factors.
 It is recommended to start with a conservative configuration**

-The governor can utilize all functions.
+The governor can utilize all functions except for `pause` and `redeemCallback`.
 Anyone can execute the `tokenToTezPayment()` function which acts as a wrapper for the Quipuswap function of the same name.<br>
 Governor should be a higher privileged multi-sig or DAO with a time lock.

 ## Risk Mitigation Parameters